Spirent/py-stcrestclient/README.md

 python -m stcrestclient.adapt
 ```

 This installs a new StcPython.py client module, that can load the ReST API adapter or the legacy client module.
-If there is an existing legacy StcPython.py, as when run from in the STC installation directory, StcPython.py is renamed and will be used if STC_REST_API environment vazriable is not set.
-By setting or un-setting STC_REST_API, the same client scripts can choose between using a client STC instance or STC ReST API to communicate with test sessions served by TestCenter server.
+If there is an existing legacy StcPython.py, as when run from in the STC installation directory, StcPython.py is renamed and will be used if `STC_REST_API` environment vazriable is not set.
+By setting or un-setting `STC_REST_API`, the same client scripts can choose between using a client STC instance or STC ReST API to communicate with test sessions served by TestCenter server.

-Running the adapt script, to install the new StcPython.py module, and then setting STC_REST_API=1, allows existing automation scripts to run on a system where there is no STC installation.
+Running the adapt script, to install the new StcPython.py module, and then setting `STC_REST_API=1`, allows existing automation scripts to run on a system where there is no STC installation.

 Nothing about the automation clients needs to change, including connecting to a TestCenter server session.